danceoncloud/architecture-design/src/site/notes/Data/Fundamental Mechanisms for ACID and BASE.md

 > - More flexible but adds lookup overhead

 **Composite Partitioning**
-> [!info]- Details
+> [!example]- Details
 > - Combines multiple strategies (e.g., hash + range)
 > - Used in sophisticated systems like Cassandra (compound partition keys)

 #### Node Failure Handling
 **Hinted Handoff**

+> [!info]- Details
-- When a node is down, another node temporarily stores its writes as "hints"
+> - When a node is down, another node temporarily stores its writes as "hints"
-- When the failed node recovers, hints are forwarded to catch it up
+> - When the failed node recovers, hints are forwarded to catch it up
-- Ensures writes aren't lost when destination nodes are temporarily unavailable
+> - Ensures writes aren't lost when destination nodes are temporarily unavailable
-- Helps maintain eventual consistency when nodes recover
+> - Helps maintain eventual consistency when nodes recover

 ### Consistency
 **Strong Consistency**:
 - Two-phase commit (2PC)